Skip to content

 Hall walked attendees through the Joint Commission and CMS standards governing vendor and contractor management — a set of requirements she acknowledged can feel vague but carry consequences that are not.

 At the CMS level, organizations are required to screen every vendor against the OIG and GSA federal exclusion lists, just as they do for their own staff.
 That screening cannot be a one-time exercise.
-And if a vendor's contract assigns screening responsibility to the vendor itself, the hospital is still accountable for verifying it was done.
-"You will not be absolved," Hall said plainly.

 The financial exposure is real: failing to meet CMS vendor requirements can trigger loss of Medicare reimbursement, plus fines and penalties that fall on the organization.